 Some of us suffer from sleep issues such as insomnia, sleep apnea, REM sleep behavior disorder, restless leg syndrome, and narcolepsy.
 If you have any of these problems or want to improve your sleep quality for another reason, we’ve got six of our best tips for you.

 Having a comfortable mattress is essential for proper sleep.
 The correct bed for one person might not be ideal for another, so you’ll have to understand your needs.

 Side sleepers will enjoy softer memory foam mattresses because they support the curves of the body and weight distribution.
-In contrast, a back sleeper might want a firmer mattress for no sagging and proper posture support.
+In contrast, a back sleeper might want a firmer mattress online for no sagging and proper posture support.